arifulmrislam/Datalogging-with-ChirpStack-Node-RED-InfluxDB-Grafana-with-Docker/README.md

  - Connecting a data source to Grafana

- - Using a gateway to forward sensors data NS ChirpStack
+ - Using a gateway to forward sensors data to NS ChirpStack

  - Using Node-RED to collect NS data and the publishing of measurements to InfluxDB